 Learn All About Tote LNG at November’s HHP Summit

 The LNG tanks, manufactured in China and fitted for the Tote ships by Keppel in Singapore, are in transit to Canada now, Keller says.

 The cost of previous versions of Tote’s plan for the two Orca-class ship conversions was upwards of $80 million.

 He’s slated to speak about the schedule for the Orca-class ships, the transition of two Marlin-class ships connecting Florida and Puerto Rico from shore-to-ship to ship-to-ship bunkering, and plans for four new “at least” LNG-ready ships for a new Hawaii service (F&F, August 25) at the Natural Gas | High Horsepower (HHP) Summit.

-HHP Summit 2017 takes place November 6-9 at the Prime Osborne Convention Center in Jacksonville.
+HHP Summit 2017 takes place November 6-9 at the Prime Osborn Convention Center in Jacksonville.